An Inside Look at Cybersecurity Jobs and Their Functions

 Ethical hackers learn from their experiences and initial training.
 Based on their performance, it’s not uncommon for ethical testers to climb up the corporate ladder quickly to become senior security consultants and security architects.

-Inspiring individuals seeking this lucrative and enriching career path can take any one of the three pathways defined above before securing the top-level position in an organization.
+Aspiring individuals seeking this lucrative and enriching career path can take any one of the three pathways defined above before securing a top-level position in an organization.

-Since you only need to pass an exam to get the certificate, the time to complete cybersecurity certifications depends on the knowledge, pace, and lifestyle of the individual.
+Since you only need to pass an exam to get the certificate, the time to complete cybersecurity certifications depends on your current knowledge, pace, and lifestyle.
 A lot of people take training classes to enhance their experience before the actual exam.
 These classes run anywhere from one month to six months.
-A few experienced IT professionals buy an online course because they feel confident that they can pass the test without requiring formal classroom training.
+A few experienced IT professionals buy an online course because they feel confident they can pass the test without requiring formal classroom training.

 The traditional cybersecurity degree pathway to a cybersecurity job lasts anywhere between two years for an Associate Degree to 5 1/2 years before candidates can complete their Master’s coursework.
 However, a successful candidate always has practical experience, which helps the individual understand the dynamics of cybersecurity from a real-world’s perspective.